AndrewT9/Expense-Tracker-Application/README.md

 Expense Tracker Application is a web application designed to help users track their personal finances.
 It allows users to add and categorize income and expense records, view the total balance (income minus expenses), and filter transactions by type and category.
-All data is stored in localStorage, ensuring persistence even after page reloads.
 Users can also sort transactions by date or amount, making it easy to manage their financial records.
-The application features a clean and responsive design, ensuring a seamless experience on mobile devices.

 - **View a paginated table** of transactions (expenses and income), including: